LJWittenberg/game-of-life/README.md

 =================================================================================
 project task for [Bootdev-course-personal-project-1](https://www.boot.dev/tracks/backend) My aim with this project is to complete my first implementation of the Game of Life C. At the time I wasn't able to finish the project in University and had leave in a incomplete state.
+# maybe link to old project on github

 ## What is the Game of Life short explenation